fortinsylvain/MyCpu/README.md

 🌐 The web interface was intuitive and transparent, allowing me to track each step of the production process in real time.

 📦 The PCBs arrived astonishingly quickly, properly boxed and well-protected with excellent packaging.

-🛒 Although I ordered 5 PCBs, they kindly included 6 boards in the shipment — a thoughtful bonus!
+Although I ordered 5 boards, PCBWay generously included 6 — a thoughtful bonus!

+The soldering process went smoothly.
+I used footprints optimized for hand soldering, with larger pads to make it easier to work with.
+Only a couple of 0603 surface-mount resistors are present on the board.

+🔌 First power-on: the board worked on the first try!
+I reused the same EEPROM and GAL contents that were previously tested on the wire-wrap prototype — total success.

+Since the new board has a solid ground plane, I expect it will run faster than the prototype, with improved signal integrity.
+I plan to validate this with an oscilloscope soon — stay tuned for updates!

 🌍 There’s a strong online community around PCBWay, full of shared open-source hardware projects — very inspiring!